Azərbaycan Respublikası Ədliyyə Nazirliyi

 The word "penitentiary" comes from the Latin word "paenitentia", which translates to "repentance".

-According to the “Regulation on Pardon” approved by the Decree of the President of the Republic of Azerbaijan dated June 18, 2001, an application for pardon may be submitted by a convicted person, his/her defense counsel, representative or legal representative.
-An application for pardon may be submitted for a person sentenced to correctional labor, restriction of freedom, detention in a disciplinary military unit, restriction in military service and imprisonment for a crime that does not pose a major public danger - after the sentence enters into legal force, for a person sentenced to imprisonment for a less serious crime - after serving at least one third of the sentence, for a person sentenced to imprisonment for a serious and especially serious crime - after serving at least half of the sentence, for a person sentenced to life imprisonment - after serving ten years of the sentence, for a conviction to be expunged - after the convicted person has served the sentence.
-The issue of pardon may also be raised by a deputy of the Milli Majlis of the Republic of Azerbaijan, the Commissioner for Human Rights, the body executing the sentence, an international or non-governmental organization on their own initiative.
-The commissions for the protection of minors' affairs and rights may also submit petitions for the pardon of persons who were between the ages of fourteen and eighteen at the time of committing a crime and who were convicted by the courts of the Republic of Azerbaijan.
+An application for pardon may be filed in respect of a person sentenced to imprisonment for committing a less serious crime - after serving at least one third of the sentence, in respect of a person sentenced to imprisonment for committing a serious or especially serious crime - after serving at least half of the sentence, in respect of a person sentenced to life imprisonment – after serving ten years of the sentence; on the removal of conviction – after the sentenced person has served his sentence.
+The issue of pardon may also be raised through a petition submitted by a member of the Milli Majlis of the Republic of Azerbaijan, the Commissioner for Human Rights (Ombudsman), the authority executing the sentence, or an international or non-governmental organization.
+Commissions for the protection of juveniles’ rights and interests may also submit petitions for the pardon of persons aged 14 to 18 at the time of committing an offence who have been convicted by the courts of the Republic of Azerbaijan.

 What is the difference between amnesty and pardon?